woocommerce/woocommerce-blocks/patterns/README.md

 * Use spaces as a separator.
 Only use hyphens for compound words or expressions.
 * Use consistent title case capitalization.
 * Use clear, descriptive names that indicate the component's function or appearance.
-* Group similar items together with a common name structure."
+* Group similar items together with a common name structure.